Techno Cumbia

 "Techno Cumbia" is a song recorded by American singer Selena for her fourth studio album, Amor Prohibido (1994).
-It was posthumously released as the b-side track to "Dreaming of You" through EMI Latin on August 14, 1995.
-Techno Cumbia would be put on her fifth and final studio album Dreaming of You (1995) and would be the fourth single for Dreaming Of You.
+It was posthumously released as the B-side track to "Dreaming of You" through EMI Latin on August 14, 1995.
+"Techno Cumbia" would be put on her fifth and final studio album Dreaming of You (1995) as the fourth single.
 "Techno Cumbia" was written by Pete Astudillo and co-written and produced by Selena's brother-producer A.B.
 Quintanilla.
 The song is a dance-pop and tecnocumbia recording with influences of dancehall, rap, Latin dance, and club music.
-Lyrically, Selena calls on people to dance her new style the "techno cumbia" and calls out those who cannot dance.
+Lyrically, Selena calls on people to dance her new style, the "techno cumbia", and calls out those who cannot dance.

 "Techno Cumbia" garnered acclaim from music critics, who believed it to be one of the better recordings found on Amor Prohibido.
 Musicologists believed "Techno Cumbia" predated the Latin urban music market and found that Selena spearheaded a new style of music.
-The song posthumously peaked at number four on the United States Billboard Hot Latin Songs and Regional Mexican Airplay charts.
+After Selena died, the song peaked at number 4 on the United States Billboard Hot Latin Songs and Regional Mexican Airplay charts.
 The recording received the Tejano Music Award for Tejano Crossover Song of the Year in 1995 and received nominations for Single of the Year at the Broadcast Music Inc.'s pop awards and Music Video of the Year at the 1996 Tejano Music Awards.